-Dr Andrew J Roe - Research Interests
+Prof Andrew J Roe - Research Interests

 Our goals are to apply our understanding of the regulation of virulence factors to develop novel intervention strategies to combat pathogens that use the same basic mechanisms for infection.
-In collaboration with Prof Mikael Elofsson (Umea, Sweden) and Dr Rommie Amaro (University of California, San Diego) we are developing compounds that block the expression of the type three secretion system without affecting bacterial growth or survival.
+In collaboration with colleagues in chemistry we are developing compounds that block the expression of key virulence factors without affecting bacterial growth or survival.
 Long-term, this could lead to an entirely new class of anti-bacterial agents to treat important infections.

 To capture our thoughts, and disseminate our concepts, we often work with artists to generate some stunning and thought-provoking images, an example of which is shown below.